OpeningTree – Chess Openings – Michael Adams

 There is a Save Board to PGN option on the Actions menu.
 It saves the current moves to openings-user-games.pgn, a file OpeningTree will create on first save.
 Games are saved with opening name as white and black name to spot the lines in each game.
 This allows the users to export data out of the App such as favorite lines with the mail games option when looking at a game list.

 The App comes with six PGN game files that can be optionally installed when no PGN files have yet been opened by the App or the user has deleted their PGN files previously opened and likewise has none to access.
 If this is the case, this option shows when going to Actions -> load PGN.
-The files contain a mix of famous classical games, a collection of former world champion Gary Kasparov’s games and more recent games from two top ranked international tournaments.
+The files contain a mix of famous classical games, collections of former world champions Gary Kasparov and Magnus Carlsen's games and more recent games from two top ranked international tournaments.

 PGN stands for portable game notation.
 It's a file extension that can be used with text files that contain chess games in the PGN format.
 PGN files can be read by apps to display the games in them.
 If a game is loaded in the App one can then go to 'Actions -> show game data' to view the raw PGN text.